cailleyfactor/cold_diffusion/README.md

 Excluding the appendix, the word count for the report is XX words.

 ## Saved models & samples
 First clone the repository from git.
-Cloning the repository includes cloning the saved models for different parts of the coursework.
+Cloning the repository includes cloning the saved models for different parts of the coursework, which are stored in the "report" folder.
-The saved models and sampling outputs for the first part of the coursework for models with a degradation of adding Gaussian noise are stored in folders called "Default_model" and "Model_extra_hidden" for the default model and model with an extra hidden layer, respectively.
+The saved models and sampling outputs for the first part of the coursework for models with a degradation of adding Gaussian noise are stored in subfolders called "Default_model" and "Model_extra_hidden" for the default model and model with an extra hidden layer, respectively.
-The saved models and sampling outputs for the cold diffusion part of the coursework are stored in folders called "Cold_3_0.1" and "Cold_13_7.0" for the model with a kernel size of 3 and std of 0.1, and the model with a kernel size of 13 and std of 7.0, respectively.
+The saved models and sampling outputs for the cold diffusion part of the coursework are stored in subfolders called "Cold_3_0.1" and "Cold_13_7.0" for the model with a kernel size of 3 and std of 0.1, and the model with a kernel size of 13 and std of 7.0, respectively.